hashicorp/consul/website/source/docs/commands/rtt.html.markdown

 ## Usage

-Usage: `consul rtt [options] node1 node2`
+Usage: `consul rtt [options] node1 [node2]`

-The two node names are required.
+At least one node name is required.
+If the second node name isn't given, it is set to the agent's node name.
 Note that these are node names as known to Consul as `consul members` would show, not IP addresses.

 The list of available flags are:

 * `-wan` - Instructs the command to use WAN coordinates instead of LAN coordinates.
-If the -wan option is given, then the node names must be prefixed by the datacenter and a period (eg. "dc1.sever").
-By default, the two nodes are assumed to be nodes in the local datacenter the LAN coordinates are used.
+By default, the two nodes are assumed to be nodes in the local datacenter and the LAN coordinates are used.
+If the -wan option is given, then the WAN coordinates are used, and the node names must be suffixed by a period and the datacenter (eg. "myserver.dc1").

-* `-short` - Abbreviates the output to just the round trip time (eg. "1.234 ms").

 * `-http-addr` - Address to the HTTP server of the agent you want to contact to send this command.
 If this isn't specified, the command will contact